 3. Discomfort on your second toe: Grab the thong part of the laces coming through from the bottom of the sandal as close as you can to the sandal bed.
 Now rotate the laces slightly CW for your left sandal or slightly CCW for your right sandal.

 4. The buckle hurts my ankle bone: Scoot the buckle down closer to the outside loop.
 This will prevent the buckle from contacting your ankle bone and creating any discomfort.

 5. My foot slides back in the sandal when I go up hill: Make sure that your laces criss-cross as they go through both loops A and B to prevent them from sliding out of place.

 6. The buckle comes undone sometimes: Make sure the strap passes straight through the buckle before clamping it down, this will ensue this never happens.

-7. My toes come over the front edge when going down hill: Pull some slack through the outside loop A to make the thong strap (1) tighter and then continue to pull this slack though the inside loop B to keep the heel strap (2) at a desired tension.
+7. My Foot sits too far forward on the sandals: Pull some slack through the outside loop A to make the thong strap (1) tighter and then continue to pull this slack though the inside loop B to keep the heel strap (2) at your desired tension.